 For best results TIEM recommends:

-Regularly check the screw heads for wear and always re-grease the threads when changing inserts.
+Regularly check the screw heads for wear and always ensure they are secure and tight on the sole of the shoe.
 Your cleats may need some slight adjusting and tightening in between multiple rides!

 Watch this video for further information on installation: